-- The accumulation of training hours.
+- The accumulation of hours of training.

 - To make the race segment on foot with the fatigued muscles behind the bike thus distorting the supports and generally with ultralight shoes with little cushioning and on hard surfaces such as asphalt.

-Understanding this concept we will understand also that any overload or excessive tension at any level of this bandage will affect the area of greatest load of our body: the sole of the foot.
+Understanding this concept we will also understand that any overload or excessive tension at any level of this bandage will affect the area of greatest load of our body: the sole of the foot.

 Therefore it is best to flee from this injury and we can do it in many ways, some are obvious, such as stretching every day the entire posterior chain and visit the physio frequently to treat us the overloads and fucking trigger.

 Finally something that I have personally tried and I can attest that it works very well is the Daily self-massage on the soles of the feet; for example before going to bed.
 The way to do it would be from the center of the heel with the big toe of our hands to the base of the metatarsal heads, from first to fifth and repeat during 2 to 4 minutes.
-With this we manage to eliminate daily the small tensions that arise in the fascia, also to notice and feel the changes: if one foot is more rigid than another, if it crackles etc.
+With this we manage to eliminate daily the small tensions that arise in the fascia, also to notice and feel the changes: if the one foot is more rigid than another, if it crackles etc.

-It is something very simple to make and really effective, we just have to lose a few minutes each day and we can do it with any foot cream (in the step we hydrated them that are the forgotten ones), with oils or any cream that we like for example of arnica .
+It is something very simple to make and really effective, we just have to lose a few minutes every day and we can do it with any foot cream (in the step we hydrated them that are the forgotten ones), with oils or any cream that we like for example of arnica .